 Start Small and Build on It.

-Meditation is a practise so don’t be disappointed if you are not able to stay centred throughout the practise.
+Meditation is a practice so don’t be disappointed if you are not able to stay centered throughout the practice.
 Also, understand that you will not be a changed person overnight.
 It takes time.
 Try to detach from the outcome and expectation until you have gained an understanding of how the meditation experience works for you.
-Keep up the practise for the best results!
+Keep up the practice for the best results!

 Make it a Routine.

 It is important to keep it up.
 This means developing a routine around your meditation.
 I am a Mum so the best time for me is just before bed.
-If mornings are better for you go with that, but make up your mind that you will set aside time for your practice.
+If mornings are better for you, go with that, but make up your mind that you will set aside time for your practice.
 Having a set time is also great when you have a family because, once everyone knows this is your meditation time, you have established a boundary going forward.

 Absolutely no Distractions.

 This is a deal breaker.
 Absolutely no distractions allowed.
-Set your boundaries with your family and claim your time as ‘do not disturb’.
+Once you’ve set your boundaries with your family and claimed your time, this is a ‘do not disturb’ zone.
 You don’t want to be distracted while meditating, being ripped away from your peace is not a good feeling and definitely leaves you with the wrong outcome!

 You can Lie Down if you Want To.